wisniewskikr/chrisblog-it/java-springboot/springboot-helloworld-browser-json-port/README.md

 The goal of this project is to present how to display **Hello World** message and **port** number in a **JSON** format in a **browser** by **Java** application using **Spring Boot** framework.

 ##### Details
-The application displays message "Hello World" and "port" number" in JSON format in a browser.
+The application displays message "Hello World" and "port" number in JSON format in a browser.

 ##### Launch
 To launch this application a user just has to run it via Command Line tool and types specific URL in a browser.
 Message will be displayed as application response.